These are the most current fraud alerts.

 Please know that L&N will never call, text or email you to request your account number, debit card number, PIN, mobile/internet banking log-in, or personal information.
 We will also never text or email you and request you to release a hold that has been placed on your account for safety purposes.
 If you receive a similar call, text or email, delete it immediately and call the credit union at (502) 368-5858 or (800) 292-2905 to report it!

 L&N will never send you a text message requesting you to click on a link to review account or loan details.
+Additionally, we will never text you asking you to click a link to restore access to your account or to remove a hold that has been placed on your account for safety purposes.
 If you receive a similar text message, delete it and contact the credit union immediately to report it.

 Recently, some of our members have received phone calls from someone posing as a representative from L&N, calling to report fraud and asking the member to purchase gift cards then give the gift card number(s) or other info over the phone.
 We have also had members who reported receiving an alert/warning on their computer, indicating that the computer could not be closed until a number included on the alert was called.
 These are malicious attempts to gain access to your account(s) and personal information.

 During these challenging times, cybercriminals are increasing their efforts to gain access to your confidential information.
 Recently, some of our members have received a call from someone posing as a representative from L&N, calling to report fraudulent debit card activity and asking for your PIN number, details on COVID-19 economic stimulus payments or other information.
 Click here for information on how you can protect yourself from fraud.

 Equifax experienced a breach recently, that has been highlighted in the news.
 The cybersecurity incident potentially impacted 143 million U.S. Consumers.
 Please know that this incident was solely related to the credit reporting agency; Equifax.
 It was not a breach of your personal accounts at the credit union.